 Syria blames Al Qaeda for Damascus suicide blasts

-“It’s a straightforward text of encouragement, of commendation, of support and appreciation of the Arab League, and a pretty straightforward expression of intent to help to put an end to violence.
+Russia supports the mission, but the US and its allies have blocked an official UN Security Council promotion of the observers.
+Vitaly Churkin, Moscow’s envoy to the United Nations, expressed regret over the West’s refusal to cooperate.“It’s a straightforward text of encouragement, of commendation, of support and appreciation of the Arab League, and a pretty straightforward expression of intent to help to put an end to violence.
 Unfortunately I can tell you that a number of the Security Council members objected to our draft.
 This is an illustration of the difficulties we encounter working in the Security Council, because when we try to do something positive we are inevitably met with all sorts of concerns about 'balance;' 'why didn’t you include this, why didn’t you include that,' and it brings the entire conversation back to square one.”

-“The issue is not whether Syria is a dictatorship or not.
+Former Belgian MP Lode Vanoost believes the ongoing conflict in Syria is not simply about domestic issues, but has geo-strategic implications.“The West wants to control the Middle East, and for the moment, Syria remains a dictatorship out of their control,” he told RT.“The issue is not whether Syria is a dictatorship or not.
 NATO and the West are supporting the dictatorships in Saudi Arabia, Bahrain and others.
 The issue is whether that regime is on their side or not.
 Syria is clearly not on their side, therefore they have to go," Lode Vanoost said.
 "What is happening in Egypt and Tunisia is very worrisome to Western leaders – they do not want genuine democracy for obvious reasons: all opinion polls in these counties point out that their populations want another peaceful solution for Israel, for example.
 They want their economies to benefit themselves, not foreign companies.
 For all these reasons they also want to control Syria.
 This is not about Syrian patriots.”